 Discrimination & Retaliation

-A state or local government agency engages in unlawful employment discrimination when an individual is subjected to an adverse action or treated less favorably, because he or she is a member of a lawfully protected class.
+A state or local government agency engages in unlawful employment discrimination when an individual is subjected to an adverse action or treated less favorably because the person is a member of a lawfully protected class.

-Public sector employers are required to provide employees and applicants with reasonable accommodations for a disability and/or religion or religious practice.
+Public sector employers must provide employees and applicants with reasonable accommodations for a disability, religion, or religious practice.

 State and local government employees, applicants, and former employees have lawfully protected rights against employment discrimination and retaliation in employment.
-If you believe you have been subjected to unlawful employment discrimination or retaliation in state and local government employment, call Steven Murray at 720-600-6642.
+If you face discrimination or retaliation in state and local government employment, call Steven Murray at 720-600-6642.